-ne venue where the court is located is improper for this case because riefly explain) ne defendant was served but the process-the form of the summons as insufficient because (briefly explain) ne manner of serving the defendant with the summons and complain as insufficient because (briefly explain) ne complaint fails to state a claim upon which relief can be granted ecause (briefly explain why the facts alleged, even if true, are not en show the plaintiff's right to recover) nother party (name) needs to be joined (adde e case.
-The reason is (briefly explain why joining another party is quired) e case.
-The reason is (briefly explain why joining another party is
+The venue where the court is located is improper for this case bec (briefly explain) The defendant was served but the process-the form of the summ was insufficient because (briefly explain) The manner of serving the defendant with the summons and compassinsufficient because (briefly explain) (briefly explain) The defendant was served but the process-the form of the summ was insufficient because (briefly explain) The manner of serving the defendant with the summons and comp The defendant was served but the process-the form of the summ was insufficient because (briefly explain) The manner of serving the defendant with the summons and comp was insufficient because (briefly explain) The manner of serving the defendant with the summons and comp was insufficient because (briefly explain) The manner of serving the defendant with the summons and comp was insufficient because (briefly explain) The manner of serving the defendant with the summons and comp The complaint fails to state a claim upon which relief can be gran because (briefly explain why the facts alleged, even if true, are no to show the plaintiff's right to recover) Another party (name) needs to be joined (a the case.
+The reason is (briefly explain why joining another party required)

-If the basis for subject-matter jurisdiction is diversity of citizenship, state the effect of adding the other party: The other party is a citizen of the State of (name) Or is a citizen of (foreign nation) The amount of damages sought from this other party is (specify the amount) ъ.
-If the claim by this other party is based on an alleged violation of a federal constitutional or statutory right, state the basis: Asser rting A ffirmative Defenses to the Claims for Relief basis identi other for the ified in s that n avoid liability for one or more of the plaintiff's claims even if the claim is met.
+a. citizenship, state the effect of adding the other party: The other party is a citizen of the State of (name) Or is a citizen of (foreign nation) The amount of damages sought from this other party is (specify the amount) b.
+If the claim by this other party is based on an alleged violation of a federal constitutional or statutory right, state the basis: Ide def bas ide entify an a fendant to sis for the entified in ffirmative Defenses to the Claims for Relief ffirmative defense or avoidance that provides a basis for the avoid liability for one or more of the plaintiff's claims even if the claim is met.
 Any affirmative defense or avoidance must be the answer.
-Include any of the following that apply, as well as any nay apply.
-I's claim for (specify the claim) is bar red by (identify one or more of the following that apply): 1. (identify one or more of the following that apply): ord and satisfaction (briefly explain) 1.
-2. Acco
+Include any of the following that apply, as well as any may apply. s claim for (specify the claim) is t oarred by (identify one or more of the following that apply): 1.
+Acco ord and satisfaction (briefly explain) 2.
+Arbit tration and award (briefly explain)

-Assumption of risk (briefly explain)
+A Assumption of risk (briefly explain)

-Contributory or comparative negligence of the plaintiff (briefly explain)
+C Contributory or comparative negligence of the plaintiff (briefly explain

-Duress (briefly explain)
+D Ouress (briefly explain)

-Estoppel (briefly explain)
+E stoppel (briefly explain)

-Failure of consideration (briefly explain)
+F ailure of consideration (briefly explain)

-Fraud (briefly explain)
+F raud (briefly explain)

-Illegality (briefly explain)
+I1 legality (briefly explain)

-Injury by fellow employee (briefly explain)
+Iı njury by fellow employee (briefly explain)

-Laches (Delay) (briefly explain)
+L aches (Delay) (briefly explain)

-License (briefly explain)
+1 License (briefly explain)

-Payment (briefly explain)
+] Payment (briefly explain)

-Release (briefly explain)
+1 Release (briefly explain)

 Res judicata (briefly explain)

 Statute of frauds (briefly explain)

 Statute of limitations (briefly explain)

 Waiver (briefly explain)

 Other (briefly explain)